folio-org/stripes-connect/doc/api.md

 present in order for these textual substitutions to be performed.
-If something is missing -- for example, when the path `item-storage?query=?{q}` is evaluated in a context where the UI URL does not have a query parameter `q` -- then susbtitution fails, and the path from the `staticFallback` part of the configuration is used instead.
+If something is missing -- for example, when the path `item-storage?query=?{q}` is evaluated in a context where the UI URL does not have a query parameter `q` -- then substitution fails, and the path from the `staticFallback` part of the configuration is used instead.